Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

 The other half of this is users and groups.
 For any file and directory, we can define how **users (u)**, **groups (g)** and **others (o)** can interact with a directory or file.
 Here's how that breaks down:

 * `User` - The permission for *owners* of a file or directory
-* `Group` - The permissios for users belonging to a *group*.
+* `Group` - The permissions for users belonging to a *group*.
 A user can be part of one or more groups.
 Groups permissions are the primary means for how multiple users can read, write or execute the same sets of files
 * `Other` - The permissions for users who aren't the user or part of a group assigned to a file or directory

 ### Checking Permissions